How to Make Coffee with a Stovetop Percolator

 Ready to learn the ABCs of SCPs (Stovetop Coffee Percolators)?

 Foremost, you must get your bean grind right.
 Grind it too fine, you’ll end up with over-extracted coffee, leaving you with a bitter taste.
 You’ll want a coarse grind, here.
-And remember, ideal temperature isn’t just for Goldilocks and her porridge.
-It’s crucial for a good brew too.

 Step 1: Gather the Proper Equipment and Ingredients